kimmo1019/Roundtrip/README.md

 MNIST and CIFAR-10 were used in our study.
 Unlike previous experiments, we focus on conditional density estimation where a ont-hot encoded class label will be introduced to the networks as an additional input.

-Frist uncompress the two datasets under `data` folder.
+Download data from [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY) and uncompress the two datasets under `data` folder.

 One can run the conditional image generation and conditional denstiy estimation simultaneously through the following script.